enonic/app-superhero-blog/README.md

 ## Creating a site

+If the content folder is empty then sample content will be imported automatically.
+If you delete this content to create your own then follow the steps below to create the site.

 - In the admin console, create a site and give it a name.
 - Create folders called Authors, Categories, Comments and Posts.
 - Create a Category and an Author content in their respective folders.
 - Create a Post content in the Posts folder and add the Category and Author content.
 - When the above steps are done, create a page template and add the 70-30 Layout.
 - Add the "Header" and "Posts list" parts to the left side of the layout.
-- Add the following parts to the right side of the layout: Search form, Recent posts, Recent comments, and Categories.
+- Add the following parts to the right side of the layout: Search form, Recent posts, Recent comments, Archives, Categories and Tags.
-- Make this page template support the Site and Landing page content type.
+- Make this page template support the Site content type.
 - Create another page template called "Post show".
-Add the same parts except use the "Post single" part instead of the "Posts list" and also add the Comments part.
+Add the "Post single" part in the left instead of the "Posts list" and also add the Comments part.
+Add the same parts from the previous step to the right column.
 - Make the Post show template support the Post content type.

 ## Documentation